rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 **Major Version:** The major versions of feature charts are tied to particular minor versions of Rancher.
 When you upgrade to a new Rancher minor version, you should ensure that all of your feature charts are also upgraded to the correct release line for the chart.

-**Charts based on upstream:** The `+up` annotation for the chart indicates which upstream version the Rancher chart is tracking.
+**Charts based on upstream:** When you upgrade, make sure that the upstream chart version is compatible with your Rancher version.
+The `+up` annotation for the chart indicates which upstream version the Rancher chart is tracking.
 For example, `100.x.x+up16.6.0` for Monitoring tracks upstream kube-prometheus-stack `16.6.0` with some additional Rancher patches.

 #### Prerelease Versions